Less frequent conditions which may be caused by H. influenzae infection include:

 In Scotland, typing is conducted on all cases with positive laboratory reports for H. influenzae, in order that national trends in disease subtypes can be monitored.
 Further enhanced surveillance is carried out for all H. influenzae cases identified in children under the age of 5 and type b strains across all age groups.

-Twenty-three cases of invasive H.influenzae were reported in the second quarter of 2020, bringing the total for January to June (weeks 1 to 26) to 32.
-This is lower than the cumulative case numbers reported for the same period in the previous two years, as shown in Figure 1.
+Nine cases of invasive H.influenzae were reported in the second quarter of 2020, bringing the total for January to June (weeks 1 to 26) to 32.
+This is lower than the cumulative case numbers reported for the same period in the previous four years (range 40 to 53), as shown in Figure 1.

 Figure 1: Cumulative number of Haemophilus influenzae cases reported to HPS, 2016 to 2020 (week 52)